ursi/flake-utils/README.md

 - A set: `{ inputs ? null, nixpkgs }`\
   If `inputs` is passed in, `default-systems` will go through all the inputs and check the following (in order)
     - Is it a functor that takes a `system` argument?
+And do all of the other arguments it takes (other than `pkgs`) have defaults?
     - Does it have a `defaultPackage`?
     - Does it have `packages`?